eriknihlen/ac-eor-palette-leak-fix/README.md

 - Runtime: `python patch_acclient_eor_runtime.py --revert` (or just let the process exit).

-## Why was this missed for so long?

-The bug is in both the 2013 and 2017 (EoR) builds at the same structural location.
-It probably leaked in 2013 too, but typical play sessions back then were short enough that no one hit the 2 GB ceiling.
-EoR clients running multi-day uptimes (idle camping, harvesting, multi-boxing) finally exposed it.

 ## Discovery method

 1. Took a procdump of a 27-hour-uptime EoR client